WHAT IS JOYFUL EXECUTIONS?

 Because someone asked: Is this game funny or entertaining to myself?
 Yes, of course.
 You can’t work on a cynical joke like this (for hundreds of hours) if you’re not in on it yourself.

-Isn’t this a bad time to do a game about North Korea?
+Wasn’t it a bad time to release a game about North Korea – during the NK crisis?

 This game has been in development before the crisis on the Korean peninsula (earlier this year).
 I thought a lot about whether to launch this game or not.
 In the end, I came the conclusion that ridiculing the North Korean government is always an important task for us all.
 Now more than before.